patrick-204/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server from the command line using the `npm start` command.
 - Register using the /register page
 - Login using the /login page
 - Select My URLs in the Naviagtion to access the user's URLs